aaltenbernd/crdt/README.md

 #### Develop on different hosts

-On Ubuntu simply follow the instruction ahead.
+On Ubuntu simply follow the instruction ahead on each host.

 Afterwards configure the hostlist in the ```settings/host_ID``` file and manipulate the IPs:

 ```python
 ALL_HOSTS = [